Rapture in Reverse

 Much of the population of the Canary Islands had been Roman Catholic when the rapture came and the islands themselves only lost about 20% of their people.
 However, then the tsunamis hit and killed possibly another 60% of the population.

 It has only been six months and there just aren’t enough people left to really have a good count, or to even find help.
-Those that survived did so because of their ability to get up Mount Teide.
+Those who survived did so because of their ability to get up Mount Teide.
 Other islands, such as Fuerteventura and Lanzarote, which are predominately at sea level, are just gone.

 The tsunamis hit almost every country on the Atlantic Ocean, to varying degrees.
 The water levels had already risen so much from climate change, that people had continued to move inward and upward on all the continents.
 Development had been away from the coasts when the rapture happened, which saved more people than we would have predicted with the tsunamis.

 On March 27th of this year, it was Good Friday and we were meditating on the sacrifice that Jesus made to save us from our sins when there was an earthquake.
 It was felt almost everywhere in the world.
-Cities fell, no country was left untouched.
-And then the tsunami’s started.
+Cities fell.
+No country was left untouched.
+And then the tsunamis started.
 They hit all the counties which lined the Atlantic Ocean; from the Northern parts of Brazil and the Caribbean, the full eastern coast of the United States, Newfoundland, and Quebec to the tip of Greenland, down the European west coast from Ireland to Spain and Portugal, as well as the north-west coast of Africa.

 Our focus had been on the revitalization of humanity, converting those left behind, and building society back.
 But having lost so many of the greatest Scientists and not committing to the maintenance of warning systems, many nations were caught by surprise and lost many of their communities to the sea.